 The good news is that the new ELG rule will, for the first time, require dry handling of most coal ash so it’s no longer added to these pits.
 While utilities will have years to meet these new requirements, the ultimate result will be a huge reduction in toxic pollution coming from power plants.
 The ELG rule and EPA’s coal ash rule are already forcing utilities like Alabama Power, Tennessee Valley Authority, and Georgia Power to finally start addressing their outdated storage and handling of coal ash.

-SACE and our members played an important role ensuring a strong ELG rule that offers real protections for southeastern communities and waterways.
-This summer, SACE, Waterkeeper Alliance, Savannah Riverkeeper (GA), Black Warrior Riverkeeper (AL), and Apalachicola Riverkeeper (FL) met with the OMB, to discuss our concerns with EPA’s draft proposal.
+SACE, our members, and our ally organizations played an important role ensuring a strong ELG rule that offers real protections for southeastern communities and waterways.
 We urged the Office of Management and Budget (OMB) not to weaken the proposed ELG rule during its review (OMB serves the President and reviews federal regulation for potential economic impacts).
 SACE members also called on the EPA and the Obama Administration to move forward with the most protective rule possible.

 Create-Your-Own Coal Ash Report